luxonis/depthai-hardware/DM2097_OAK-D-CM4-POE/README.md

 This design is WIP and will be updated when first version of design is finished and sent out for prototyping.

 # Overview
-This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the Luxonis BW2099 DepthAI SoM and the Raspberry Pi Compute Module 4.
+This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the Luxonis BW2099 OAK SoM and the Raspberry Pi Compute Module 4.

-Based on the DM1097 and Raspberry PI CM4IO board, the DM2097 combines a host and the Luxonis DepthAI SoM to allow for a fully integrated solution for real-time spatial AI.
+Based on the DM1097 and Raspberry PI CM4IO board, the DM2097 combines a host and the Luxonis OAK SoM to allow for a fully integrated solution for real-time spatial AI.

 This design will integrate PoE, IMU, prebuilt for enclosure, UBS3, connectors for developing and debugging which won't be populated in production later.